puppetlabs/cpp-pcp-client/README.md

 ### Sending Messages

-Once you have established a connection to the PCP broker you can send messages using the _send_ function.
-There are two overloads for the function that are defined as:
+Once you have established a connection to the PCP broker you can send messages using the _send_ method.
+There are two main overloads for this function that are defined as (please check connector.hpp for the other overloads):

 ```
     void send(std::vector<std::string> targets,